davidgranstrom/scnvim-wiki/Execute-SuperCollider-from-vim-config.md

-# Execute SuperCollider code from lua code in NeoVim config
+# Using scnvim from lua

 SCNvim exposes some really handy functions that allows you to execute SuperCollider code from keymappings or your settings to create your own hacks.